jrwnnnn/crud-project/README.md

 ### Contributing
 1. Clone the repo
-2. Make your own branch (use `main` as the source).
-This will serve as your playground.
+2. Edit directly to the `beta`
-3. Merge your work to the `beta` branch.
+3. Once done, make a pull request merging the `beta` and the `main` branch.
 4. Wait for the merge to be approved.
-5. Prior testing will be done before merging to `main`.
+Prior testing will be made to ensure the integrity of the code.